Army Public School, Mhow: Magazines and publications

 Students publish an annual magazine called Pratham Kiran.
 The magazine contains articles on various school events of the past year, from students of all standards.
-The editorial section of the magazine includes literary works and contribution by the students in Hindi and English.The magazine also features the achievements and accolades received by students and school staff in the past year.
+The editorial section of the magazine includes literary works and contributions by the students in Hindi and English.
+The magazine also features the achievements and accolades received by students and school staff in the past year.